 From Sir Arthur Conan Doyle to Kenneth Grahame and Elizabeth von Arnim, these are the classic feel-good books that bring a smile to my face, help me breathe a little deeper, and let me indulge in some lighthearted relaxation.

-Which ones have you already read, and which ones can you add to your to-be-read list?
+Which ones have you already read, and which ones can you add to your to-read list?

-The best feel-good classic novels for happy reading
+The best feel-good classic novels of all time

 1. Cider with Rosie by Laurie Lee